triska/clpfd/README.md

 This repository contains several example programs.
 The main predicates are all completely pure and can be used as true relations.
-This means that you can use the programs to:
+This means that you can use the *same* program to:

 * *find* a single solution
 * *enumerate* all solutions